 Our Requirements:

-• Certified Nursing Assistant: CNA Certification, American Heart Association BLS
+- Certified Nursing Assistant: CNA Certification and American Heart Association BLS

-• Licensed Practical/Vocational Nurse: LPN/LVN Certification, American Heart Association BLS and ACLS
+- Licensed Practical/Vocational Nurse: LPN/LVN Certification and American Heart Association BLS and ACLS

-• Registered Nurse: Active RN license, American Heart Association BLS and ACLS
+- Registered Nurse: Active RN license and American Heart Association BLS and ACLS.

-• Physician: Active license.
-Some jobs require board-certification.
+- Physician: Active license.
+Some jobs require board certification and a Master’s degree.

 2. Complete Educational Requirements: